 I believe that travel should open your mind and make you feel good, and that getting out of your comfort zone is a positive thing.
-I think that collecting memories and connecting with people is much more satisfying than collecting objects.
-Travel should be fulfilling but it should also leave you wanting more.
-And if you don't enjoy organizing your travel, you don't have to.
+I think that making memories and connecting with people is much more satisfying than collecting objects.
+Retreats are a wonderful way to travel and if you want to know more about them, let's talk!

 about The Voyagiste